jj-tutorial/tutorial/book/src/getting-started/interacting-with-github.md

 ```

 Don't worry about our old change; because it was empty and had no description, `jj`
-automatically abandons it, so you won't have a bunch of empty stuff literring up your
+automatically abandons it, so you won't have a bunch of empty stuff littering up your
 repository.

 We'll talk about it more in the next section, but we're using `new` here in a way similar